publishwide/legal/privacy.policy.md

 *   To quickly process your transactions.
 *   To ask for ratings and reviews of services or products
 *   To follow up with them after correspondence (live chat, email or phone inquiries)
+*   To anonymize & analyze aggregate data with the purposes of enhancing Publishwide product offerings and share industry benchmarks & trends.

 ## How do we protect your information?